 Currently, the EMMA Study is being conducted in Victoria and New South Wales.
 People who reside in one of these states and have been diagnosed, in the last 12 months, with multiple myeloma, MGUS, smouldering myeloma or plasmacytoma are invited to take part.

 Relatives of people taking part are also being included in the study.
-Collecting information from people who do not have multiple myeloma or related conditions, allows comparisons to be made that could help to pin point factors that increase the risk of developing these conditions.
+Collecting information from people who do not have multiple myeloma or related conditions allows comparisons to be made that could help to identify factors that increase the risk of developing these conditions.

 You will be asked to:

 - complete questionnaires about your health, lifestyle and family and medical history.

 - allow the researchers to obtain a stored tissue sample from the pathology laboratory where your original diagnoses was made.

 - allow the researchers to obtain related medical information from several organisations.

 - allow the researchers to invite a family member to participate in the study.
 This is optional: you can still take part without the involvement of family members.

 The EMMA Study is being conducted through the cooperative efforts of: